 Can we just start by saying you’re not going to screw this up?
-I have roasted tomatoes at low heat, and high heat, tomatoes that are big, tomatoes that are tiny, tomatoes that are seasoned with herbs, tomatoes that are almost baked, and I can’t think of a time that they didn’t turn out great.
+I have roasted tomatoes at low heat, and high heat, tomatoes that are big, tomatoes that are tiny, tomatoes that are seasoned with herbs, tomatoes that are pretty ripe, tomatoes that are not so ripe, and I can’t think of a time that they didn’t turn out great.

 Roasting tomatoes simply concentrate the sugars and flavor in the fruit (You knew tomatoes were a fruit right?
 Right.
 Maybe you forgot, but now you remember).
 This is kind of a recipe, but more of a guideline.
 If you are roasting a chicken at 425°F and you want to put a tray of these in, just check in a little earlier to see if they are done.